chantastic/practical-bem/README.md

 /*
  * Element
- * Any number of Block-descendents
+ * Any number of Block-descendants
  */

 .todo-item__mark { }